dzuk-mutant/font_notes/readme.md

 ### The tables!

-You can encode them in whatever order, but [for the best Windows performance](https://docs.microsoft.com/en-gb/typography/opentype/spec/recom#optimized-table-ordering), you should do it in the following order.
+You can encode them in whatever order, but [Microsoft has a list of what works best in Windows](https://docs.microsoft.com/en-gb/typography/opentype/spec/recom#optimized-table-ordering).
 (This might also be more performant elsewhere?)

 `loca` is typically expected in a TTF font, but because our TTF fonts will have no TTF contours/outlines, this table shouldn't be necessary.